S-RM/wiskess_rust/README.md

 * Auto-update from the latest release
 * Storing the github token in a config file
 * integrate whipped_imageprocess.ps1 to rust whipped

+## Completed developments for next release
+The following are a list of developments since the last release and are currently pushed to the repo:
+* Timeline file for PowerShell history files, ConsoleHost_history.txt
+* Tests to confirm the WISKESS has been setup, and reporting any missing packages
+* Removed bloat-data in the message field of some timeline files, i.e. shellbags, hayabusa
+* Fixed an issue in the network CSV in timeline, where multiple entries were shown for the same event
+* Fixed an issue with old-whip and GUI when using whipped, where some collections would not be extracted completely